Vauxhall Vivaro Fuse Box Location: A complete walkthrough

 - Under the center console: In certain models, the fuse box might reside beneath the center console, near the gear stick or cup holders.
 You may need to remove some trim panels to access it.

 Once you've located the interior fuse box, carefully open the cover.
-You'll find a fuse layout diagram either printed on the inside of the cover or within the owner's manual.
-This diagram will show the location and function of each fuse.
+Think about it: you'll find a fuse layout diagram either printed on the inside of the cover or within the owner's manual.
+This diagram will show the location and function of each fuse Simple, but easy to overlook..

 2. Engine Compartment Fuse Box (Under the Bonnet):